 The nationwide local elections scheduled for June 3 are just 20 days away.
-This election, marking the one-year anniversary of the Yoon Suk Yeol administration, is taking on a significant role as a midterm evaluation.
-Recent polling indicates a tightening race in Seoul and the Yeongnam region, challenging the narrative of a decisive victory for the ruling party.
-The convergence of conservative voter mobilization and pressing issues such as real estate has hindered the ruling party's momentum.
+This election, marking the one-year anniversary of the Yoon Suk Yeol administration, is taking on a critical evaluation role as recent polling indicates a competitive landscape, particularly in Seoul and the Yeongnam region, challenging the narrative of a decisive victory for the ruling party.
+The convergence of conservative voter mobilization and pressing issues like real estate has stalled the ruling party's momentum.

-According to political sources on May 14, the gap in support between the Democratic Party candidate Jung Won-o and the People Power Party candidate Oh Se-hoon in the Seoul mayoral race has significantly narrowed this month.
-A survey conducted by Gallup Korea, commissioned by News1, from May 9 to 10 among 802 Seoul voters found Jung at 46% and Oh at 38%, reflecting an 8 percentage point difference.
+According to political sources on May 14, the gap in support between Democratic Party candidate Jeong Won-o and People Power Party candidate Oh Se-hoon in the Seoul mayoral race has significantly narrowed this month.
+A poll conducted by Gallup Korea, commissioned by News1, surveyed 802 Seoul voters from May 9 to 10, revealing Jeong at 46% and Oh at 38%, an 8 percentage point difference.

-In Daegu, often considered the heart of conservatism, as well as in Busan, Ulsan, and Gyeongnam (PK), the two party candidates are in a close contest within the margin of error.
-A telephone interview survey conducted by Meta Voice and Research App, commissioned by JTBC, from May 5 to 6 among 804 Daegu voters showed Democratic Party candidate Kim Boo-kyum at 40% and People Power Party candidate Choo Kyung-ho at 41%.
-Initially, the ruling party had a significant lead, but backlash from conservative voters against the so-called 'manipulated prosecution special investigation' has shifted the race to a tight contest.
+In Daegu, often considered a conservative stronghold, as well as in Busan, Ulsan, and Gyeongnam (PK), candidates from both parties are in a tight race within the margin of error.
+A poll conducted by Metavoice and Research App, commissioned by JTBC, surveyed 804 Daegu voters from May 5 to 6, showing Democratic Party candidate Kim Boo-kyum at 40% and People Power Party candidate Choo Kyung-ho at 41%.
+Initially, the ruling party had a significant lead, but backlash from conservative voters against the so-called 'manipulated prosecution special investigation' has led to a tightening of the race.

-The political landscape in Jeollabuk-do, a traditional Democratic stronghold, is also unpredictable.
-A survey conducted by JoWon C&I, commissioned by News1's Jeonbuk reporting office from May 9 to 10 among 1,000 Jeollabuk-do voters found independent candidate Kim Kwan-young at 43.2% and Democratic Party candidate Lee Won-taek at 39.7%.
+The situation in Jeollabuk-do, a traditional Democratic Party stronghold, is also unpredictable.
+A survey conducted by JoWon C&I, commissioned by News1's Jeollabuk-do bureau, from May 9 to 10, showed independent candidate Kim Kwan-young at 43.2% and Democratic Party candidate Lee Won-taek at 39.7%.

-Experts express cautious optimism for the ruling party, noting that while the situation appears favorable, it is not guaranteed.
-Political analyst Lee Jong-hoon stated, "Although President Yoon's approval ratings are high, making it a challenging election for the opposition, issues like real estate and candidate unification could be significant variables."
-Shin Yul, a professor of political science at Myongji University, added, "If a candidate from the People Power Party wins in any of the symbolic regions like Seoul or Busan, it will be difficult for the ruling party to claim victory."
+Experts suggest that while the ruling party appears to have an advantage, it is not a guarantee of victory.
+Political analyst Lee Jong-hoon stated, "Although President Yoon's approval ratings are high, making it a challenging election for the People Power Party, issues such as real estate and candidate unification could play a significant role."
+Shin Yul, a professor of political science at Myongji University, noted, "If a People Power Party candidate wins even one symbolic area like Seoul or Busan, it will be difficult for the ruling party to claim victory."

-The News1 and Gallup surveys were conducted via telephone interviews with an 11.0% response rate and a margin of error of ±3.5% at a 95% confidence level.
-The JTBC, Meta Voice, and Research App survey had an 11.3% response rate and a margin of error of ±3.5% at a 95% confidence level.
-The News1 Jeonbuk and JoWon C&I survey was conducted using an automated response method with a 14.8% response rate and a margin of error of ±3.1% at a 95% confidence level.
-For detailed information on each survey, please refer to the Central Election Survey Deliberation Commission's website.
+The News1 and Gallup Korea polls were conducted via mobile phone interviews with an 11.0% response rate and a margin of error of ±3.5% at a 95% confidence level.
+The JTBC, Metavoice, and Research App poll had an 11.3% response rate with a margin of error of ±3.5% at a 95% confidence level.
+The News1 Jeollabuk-do and JoWon C&I poll was conducted using an automated response method with a 14.8% response rate and a margin of error of ±3.1% at a 95% confidence level.
+For detailed information on each poll, please refer to the Central Election Poll Survey Deliberation Committee's website.

 * This article has been translated by AI.